-• Sun poisoning goes beyond a typical sunburn, causing severe skin reactions and whole-body symptoms like fever, nausea, and dehydration
+Sun poisoning (not a medical term) goes beyond a typical sunburn, causing severe skin reactions and whole-body symptoms like fever, nausea, and dehydration

 When a Sunburn Becomes Something Worse

 Most people have experienced a sunburn at some point.
 Red skin, mild discomfort, and peeling are familiar annoyances.
-Sun poisoning is different.
+Sun poisoning, which is not a medical term but a lay term, is different.
 This condition represents a severe reaction to ultraviolet radiation that affects not just the skin but the entire body.
-The symptoms can be alarming and debilitating, leaving people wondering what went wrong and what steps to take next.
+The symptoms can be alarming and debilitating, leaving people wondering what steps to take next.
 Understanding the difference between a bad sunburn and sun poisoning helps people recognize when simple home remedies will work and when professional medical care becomes necessary.

 Understanding Sun Poisoning